Fort Tryon Park: Design

 Olmsted Brothers created a plan that adapted the area's steep topography into a landscaped park.
 According to their original 1927 design, Fort Tryon Park was to be a "landscape park occupying a site of extraordinary landscape interest", devoted mostly to "passive recreation" except for a playground at its northern edge.
 Fort Tryon Park's landscape also served as the backdrop for the Cloisters, intended as the "culminating point of interest in the architectural design of the park."
 The natural topography was largely preserved, with the park being designed around the terrain.
 Olmsted Jr. believed that the park should use a variety of landscapes:

 Each unit in this intricate series of places should offer a picture of as great perfection as can be contrived, using the same great distant views over the Hudson and over the City gain and again but framing them differently, presenting them with constantly differing types of foreground, some intricate and intimate, some grandiose and simple, some richly architectural or gardenesque, some picturesquely naturalistic; and, by way of contrast, some presenting wholly self-contained scenes.

 In a continuation of his father's design philosophy, Olmsted Jr. included passive recreation features such as numerous tiers of paths; a combination of natural and manmade slopes; and the addition of plantings and rock forms to supplement existing features of the park site.
 The few small flat areas were converted to lawns with trees on their perimeters.
 Stone retaining walls were placed along slopes to prevent visitors on the paths from falling off the cliffs.
 The park also included curved drives and pathways for vehicles and pedestrians, as well as segregated vehicle and pedestrian uses.
 Other design features in Fort Tryon Park included the use of arches; segregation of passive and active recreational activities; the diversity and precise arrangement of plantings; the variety of different landscape designs; and the blend of naturalistic and architectural features.
 Similar design principles were also included in Morningside Park and in the Ramble at Central Park, both designed by Olmsted's father upon steep terrain.

 In contrast to previous parks created by Olmsted Jr. and his father, Fort Tryon Park emphasized architecture and was more accommodating to vehicles.
 The park's retaining walls were more prominent than in previous parks, and the Cloisters was the most prominent feature of the park.
 Further, Fort Tryon Park contained parking lots and vehicle overlooks, in contrast to other parks that discouraged vehicle use.
-Other deviations from past designs included the emphasis of Heather Garden, a gardenesque feature, as well as the formally-designed children's playground at the northeast corner.
+Other deviations from past designs included the emphasis of Heather Garden, a gardenesque feature, as well as the formally designed playground at the northeast corner.
 The design includes numerous architectural features including Corbin Circle and Linden Terrace.